 - Act quickly when you see signs of trouble.

 - Spray horticulture oil in early spring to prevent insect larvae from hatching.

 - Need oil will kill insects and will help remove any type of fungus.

 - All in One Natural Pesticide

 USDA Hardiness Zone: 7 – 9 for the Strawberry Tree.

 See your USDA hardiness zone here.

 Arbutus Unedo Strawberry Tree

-The strawberry tree/bush is a remarkable looking plant plus it provides great color during the winter seasons.
-Don’t forget to leave a comment at the bottom of this posts.
+The strawberry tree/bush is a remarkable-looking plant plus it provides great color during the winter seasons.
+Don’t forget to leave a comment at the bottom of this post.